Learning from the people you most admire

-In this time of massive change it is easy to become overwhelmed by too much information, by lack of information, or by fear or not knowing what you ought to do.
-At times like this it is easy to become stuck.
+In this time of massive change it is easy for us to become overwhelmed by having too much information (or too little) or by overthinking or fear.
+Then we can easily become stuck.

 .